its-me-Mayank/cornhacks2025/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Future Improvements
-Expand AI integration: Further refine the AI-generated map and storyline to enhance learning opportunities.
+Expand AI Integration: Further refine the AI-generated map and storyline to enhance learning opportunities.
-Add more coding challenges: Include challenges for different programming languages, data structures, algorithms, and more.
+Add More Coding Challenges: Include challenges for different programming languages, data structures, algorithms, and more.
-User feedback: Allow players to rate challenges, which could be used to improve content for future players.
+User Feedback: Allow players to rate challenges, which could be used to improve content for future players.
 Multiplayer: Add multiplayer functionality so users can solve challenges together.
 Acknowledgements
 OpenAI for their API, which allows for dynamic map and story generation.
 Pygame for providing the library to build interactive games.
 W3Schools for inspiring this project with their educational content.
 Special thanks to everyone who provided feedback and suggestions.
-This README should give anyone who views it a solid understanding of the purpose, setup, and usage of the CodeRush game, along with clear instructions on how to run and contribute to the project.
-Let me know if you need any more sections or adjustments!